neBM/doctor-app/group_organisation_plan.md

 **Sprint 3:**
 - The system should allow a doctor to edit the visit details and prescriptions regarding a past booking, for which the doctor provided visit details and prescriptions.
 The system should then send confirmation messages to the patient and the doctor.
+  - Tasks
+    - Front End:
+      - On the visitDetails pop window add a edit button that allows you to modify a specific visit
+      - When the button is clicked it brings you to a window that is similar to the form where you enter the visit details except the form entries are already filled with what was previously written, the user can then modify the entries and then click the submit button which will result in updating the visit details
+      - When the submit button is clicked the user receives a confirmation message that the visit details has successfully been added

 - The system should allow a doctor to assign a new doctor to a patient using the list of all doctors.
 The system should then send confirmation messages to the patient and both doctors.